zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-versioning-overview.md

 ## Overview

-### Stamp the version at compile time

 The portal shell relies on environment versioning for making runtime decisions.
+Consequently, the version of the extension can be stamped at compile time while being moved to the environment.
 Some examples are as follows.

 * Invalidating cached manifests
 * Invalidating static content that is served indirectly via CDN, or directly from an extension